ecstasyego/kotlin-android/widget/ConstraintLayout.md

     - android:layout_marginBottom
     - layout_marginBaseline
 - Margins when connected to a GONE widget
-    - layout_goneMarginStart
+    - app:layout_goneMarginStart
-    - layout_goneMarginEnd
+    - app:layout_goneMarginEnd
-    - layout_goneMarginLeft
+    - app:layout_goneMarginLeft
-    - layout_goneMarginTop
+    - app:layout_goneMarginTop
-    - layout_goneMarginRight
+    - app:layout_goneMarginRight
-    - layout_goneMarginBottom
+    - app:layout_goneMarginBottom
-    - layout_goneMarginBaseline
+    - app:layout_goneMarginBaseline
 - Bias
-    - layout_constraintHorizontal_bias
+    - app:layout_constraintHorizontal_bias
-    - layout_constraintVertical_bias
+    - app:layout_constraintVertical_bias
 - Circular positioning
-    - layout_constraintCircle : references another widget id
+    - app:layout_constraintCircle : references another widget id
-    - layout_constraintCircleRadius : the distance to the other widget center
+    - app:layout_constraintCircleRadius : the distance to the other widget center
-    - layout_constraintCircleAngle : which angle the widget should be at (in degrees, from 0 to 360)
+    - app:layout_constraintCircleAngle : which angle the widget should be at (in degrees, from 0 to 360)
 - Minimum dimensions
     - android:minWidth set the minimum width for the layout
     - android:minHeight set the minimum height for the layout